georgeifa/AI/README.md

 # AI
-repository for AI lesson at UNI
+repository for AI class at UNI